 - The guidance is explicit on how training can support development of a just culture and reduce the ethnicity gap in rates of workforce disciplinary action.

 - Online training will be available from HSIB later in 2022.

 How Capsticks can help

 The PSIRF needs to be seen in the context of the wider quality, governance and safety landscape.
 We can support your training programmes and policy reviews.
 We will be helping you to ensure that the adoption of the PSIRF is a success and that it swiftly becomes embedded alongside existing policies and duties such those linked to candour, complaints and CQC compliance.

-We will shortly be rolling out a series of national seminars working alongside early adopters of the PSIRF to deliver practical tips and case studies for our clients.
-In the meantime, please contact Adam Hartrick, Amy Holden, Georgia Ford or Ian Cooper if you would like to discuss the new framework or find out more about how we can support you.
+Please contact Adam Hartrick, Amy Holden, Georgia Ford or Ian Cooper if you would like to discuss the new framework or find out more about how we can support you.